 James Poskett, Horizons: The Global Origins of Modern Science, Mariner Books, Boston, 2022.
 This is the course "textbook" and it's the only book you'll have to buy.
 Other than the main text, course readings will be available through the Canvas class website as PDF files.
-Course Schedule Week 1: Introduction M, Aug 21: Introduction to the Course-Syllabus W, Aug 23: What is the History of Science?
-Readings: Lynn Nyhart, ""Historiography of the History of Science," In A Companion to the History of Science, 2016.
-Lorraine Daston, "History of Science," International Encyclopedia of the Social & Behavioral Sciences, 2001.
-Thomas Kuhn, The Structure of Scientific Revolutions, Introduction, 1962.
-Week 2: A New World of Science M, Aug 28: The Spanish Empire and Science W, Aug 30: Natural History and Empiricism Readings:
+Course Schedule Week 1: Introduction M, May 13: No Class W, May 15: What is the History of Science?
+Readings: Lorraine Daston, "History of Science," International Encyclopedia of the Social & Behavioral Sciences, 2001.
+Seymour Mauskopf, "The Historiography of Science and Technology," The Oxford History of Historical Writing.
+Week 2: A New World of Science M, May 20: The Spanish Empire and Science W, May 22: Natural History and Empiricism Readings:

-Antonio Barrera-Osorio, Experiencing Nature: The Spanish American Empire and the Early Scientific Revolution, 2006, Introduction, chapters 4 and 5.
+Antonio Barrera-Osorio, Experiencing Nature: The Spanish American Empire and the Early Scientific Revolution, 2006, Introduction, chapter 4.
 William Burns, The Scientific Revolution in Global Perspective, 2016, chapter 3.
-Week 3: The Global Scientific Revolution M, Sept 4: Labor Day (No Class) W, Sept 6: The Global Scientific Revolution Readings:
+Week 3: The Global Scientific Revolution M, May 27: The Global Scientific Revolution W, May 29: Empires, Enlightenment, and Science Readings: